vivian-dai/PicoCTF2021-Writeup/Cryptography/New Vignere/New Vignere.md

 assert all([k in ALPHABET for k in key]) and len(key) < 15
 ```

-The flag can only contain the characters in "abcdef0123456789" and the key needs to be in ALPHABET (letters from a to p) and has a maximum length of 15.
+The flag can only contain the characters in "abcdef0123456789" and the key needs to be in ALPHABET (letters from 'a' to 'p') and has a maximum length of 15.

 ### Solving